liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/03-repository-types.markdown

     dl.store.impl=com.liferay.portlet.documentlibrary.store.DBStore

-Remember to restart your @product_name@ server after updating your `portal-ext.properties` file in order for your customizations to take effect.
+Remember to restart your @product@ server after updating your `portal-ext.properties` file in order for your customizations to take effect.

 +$$$